 There are also some useful Facebook groups for Expats in Kuala Lumpur: on these groups you can ask anything – I’ve seen questions about immigration issues, people looking for tennis partners and others asking even where to buy fresh leafy greens!

-Cost of living in Kuala Lumpur
+#6: Cost of living in Kuala Lumpur is affordable

 However, electricity bills can hit your wallet hard, especially if you use the air conditioning a lot.
-We chose an apartment with ceiling fans in each room to keep our electricity costs down – on a good month our electricity bill was 150MYR, but on a bad one it was sometimes more than 300MYR!
+We chose an apartment with ceiling fans in each room to keep our electricity costs down – on a good month our electricity bill was 150MYR, but on a bad one, it was sometimes more than 300MYR!

 As we were always quite busy with work, we mostly tended to shop at supermarkets, which actually turned out to be pretty expensive: our supermarket shops could sometimes be 400MYR (£74) per week.
 Convenience sure does cost.

 Buying fresh fruit and vegetables from a local night market aka ‘pasar malam’ is much much cheaper as is going to the grocery stores in the Little India area (such as the Modern Store Indian Grocery), which sells items such as lentils, rice and spices at decent prices.

 Public transport in Kuala Lumpur is very cheap.
 The public transport system in Kuala Lumpur has improved massively over the last few years – when we first arrived in the city there was only the LRT (Light Rapid Transit) system and the KL monorail, neither of which offered enough coverage of the city, resulting in us having to use taxis quite a lot.